barryvdh/laravel-async-queue/readme.md

     $ php artisan queue:table
     $ php artisan migrate

-You should now be able to use the async driver in config/queue.php
+You should now be able to use the async driver in config/queue.php.
+Use the same config as for the database, but use async as driver.

     'default' => 'async',